 How big is baby?
-Baby’s going through a bit of a growth spurt right now, jumping to around 8.7 inches or 220mm long, or about the size of a large onion.
+Baby’s going through a bit of a growth spurt right now, jumping to around 5.5 inches or 142mm long, or about the size of a bell pepper.

 Week 18 of pregnancy symptoms: You might notice your ankles swelling a little by this point in your pregnancy timeline ‒ try to sit with your feet propped up, or avoid standing up for long periods.